Debraheem/Massive_star_binaries/Lab3.md

     ```

 Compile the above code and run it.
 You will see something like the figure below in the `pgstar` output.
-While the model runs you can see that the file `binary_history.data`  file should start population the column named `abh` with the black hole spin data.
+While the model runs you can see that the file `binary_history.data`  file should start populating the column named `abh` with the black hole spin data.
 On the bottom RHS of the `pgstar` plot shown below, you should be able to see how the spin $a$ evolves with time.

 ![Accretor and point mass](Figures/accretor_and_point_mass.png)
 *A snapshot of a star being evolved next to a black hole.
 The bottom RHS subplot shows the mass and spin evolution of the black hole.*